 The device acknowledges each byte of data that is received by pulling the SDA line low during the 9th clock pulse.
-If the device does not provide an acknowledge, it has not received the data; consequently, the entire sequence, starting with the control byte, must be resent.
+If the device does not provide an acknowledge, it has not received the data, in which case the entire sequence, starting with the control byte, must be resent.

-6. Byte Write Operation
+6.Byte Write Operation

-If the R/\overline{W} bit in the control byte is set to zero, the device will be in write mode, where the following sequence of events occurs.
+If the R/\overline{W} bit in the control byte is set to zero, the device enters write mode, where the following sequence of events occurs.

-- Once the control byte is received, the device performs an acknowledges and is ready to receive the Address High Byte (see Figure 6-1). - [®] After receiving the Address High Byte, the device acknowledges and then is ready to receive the Address Low Byte. - After receiving the Address Low Byte, the device acknowledges and then write the address (expressed by the high and low address bytes) into its address pointer. - [®] The device is then ready to receive a byte of data to be written into the addressed memory location. - [®] After the device receives the data, it performs an acknowledge. - After the master has received the last acknowledge (after the data byte) the master should send a STOP condition.
+- Once the control byte is received, the device sends an acknowledge.
+It is then ready to receive the address high byte (see Figure 6-1). - O After receiving the address high byte, the device sends an acknowledge and is ready to receive the address low byte. - Offer receiving the address low byte, the device acknowledges and then writes the address (expressed by the high and low address bytes) into its address pointer. - The device is then ready to receive a byte of data to be written into the addressed memory location. - O After the device receives the data, it performs an acknowledge. - After the master has received the last acknowledge (after the data byte) the master should send a STOP condition.
 The STOP condition initiates the internal write cycle in the device.
-If the master does not send a STOP, the device will not write the data into the addressed memory location.
+If the master does not send a STOP, the device does not write the data into the addressed memory location.

 While the device is in the write cycle it will not generate an acknowledge signal.
 Meanwhile, the master can poll the device to determine when the write cycle is complete by sending it a control byte and looking for an acknowledge.
-Once the write cycle has completed, the device acknowledges a control byte sent to it.
+Once the write cycle has completed, the device acknowledges the control byte sent to it.

-If, in the RM24C128AF, the byte written is the last byte in a 64-byte page, the address will wrap around to the beginning of the same page.
-For instance, if the byte is written to address 01FFh, the incremented address is 01C0h.
-If the byte is written to address 073Fh, the incremented address is 0700h.
+If the byte written is the last byte in a 32-byte page, the address wraps around to the beginning of the same page.
+For instance, if the byte is written to address 01FFh, the incremented address will be 01E0h.
+If the byte is written to address 073Fh, the incremented address will be 0720h.

 Note that even though the device supports single byte operation, it operates internally on 4-byte words.
-The write time for a single byte will therefore be the same as for a 4-byte word.
+The write time for a single byte is therefore the same as for a 4-byte word.